McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 # PostCSS Config {#postcss}

-I'll get back to this on the next page but for now just swap the contents of `postcss.config.js` with the following:
+I'll come back to PostCSS later but for now just swap the contents of `postcss.config.js` with the following:

 ```javascript:postcss.config.js
 module.exports = {